JavierMonton/personal-website/website/blog/2021-10-10-big-data-types/index.md

 Having this `Generic` type means that when we introduce `C`, we only need to implement the conversion from `C` to `Generic` and from `Generic` to `C`, without worrying at all about other implementations or types.
-Moreover, is likely that the conversion will be very similar to others, so we can reuse some the code.
+Moreover, is likely that the conversion will be very similar to others, so we can reuse some of the code.

 :::tip
 It is important to know that one of these types is the Scala types themselves.
 So if we want to convert from `Scala types` (like `case classes`) to another type, we only need to implement `Generic -> newType`